-CIBJO, the World Jewellery Confederation, will hold its 2015 annual congress in Salvador, Brazil, May 4-6, 2015, with pre-congress meetings on May 2 and May 3.
+MILAN, ITALY: JANUARY 28, 2015 – Registration has officially opened for the 2015 annual congress of CIBJO, the World Jewellery Confederation, which will take place in Salvador, Brazil, May 4-6, 2015, with pre-congress meetings on May 2 and May 3.
 Salvador is the capital of the north-eastern Brazilian state of Bahia.

 CIBJO, the World Jewellery Confederation, and Fiera di Vicenza, have announced that they will launch the jewellery industry’s first web-based Corporate Social Responsibility compliance system at the VICENZAORO January show in Vicenza Italy.
 The system was developed by Branded Trust Assurance Systems.